-We asked Levon how he deals with builders or clients insisting flooring gets installed when conditions aren’t suitable, and he said, “If the moisture content is high on the concrete or on the job site, we tell the contractor we have to follow certain steps to bring relative moisture and humidity down with dehumidification or HVAC.
+Here’s how Levon deals with builders or clients who insist on installation even if conditions aren’t suitable: “If the moisture content is high in the concrete or on the job site, we tell the contractor we have to follow certain steps to bring relative moisture and humidity down with dehumidification or HVAC.
 Then we’ll come back and check again to make sure the moisture content is in regulation according to suitable moisture content standards.
 If it is, we will then bring in the wood flooring.”

-When asked if he runs into humidity problems with new construction settings he explained, “We always make sure the wet trades are completed before we bring the flooring in.
+What about humidity problems with new construction settings?
+Levon explained, “We always make sure the wet trades are completed before we bring the flooring in.
 We won’t deliver the material while they are still working.
-After we have taken all precautions and know the job site is ready, we will bring the wood flooring in and let it sit for one to two weeks depending on the situation, and then we will proceed with our installation.”
+After we have taken all precautions and know the job site is ready, we will bring the wood flooring in and let it sit for 1 to 2 weeks depending on the situation.
+Then we will proceed with our installation.”

-As Levon mentioned, it’s always better to delay bringing in wood flooring materials if the walls were just painted or the subfloor isn’t completely dry.
-Wood flooring is hygroscopic, meaning it will naturally absorb moisture and change dimension.
-Wood will expand when it retains moisture and become smaller when it loses moisture.
-This definition is defined by the NWFA along with other useful resources.
+As Levon cautioned, it’s always better to delay bringing in wood flooring materials if the walls were painted or the subfloor isn’t completely dry.
+Wood flooring is hygroscopic, meaning it will absorb moisture and change dimensions.
+Wood will expand when it retains moisture and become smaller when it loses moisture, according to the NWFA.

-If acclimated wood flooring is delivered to a job site while the contractors are still painting, the wood flooring will absorb the moisture of the paint, increasing the moisture content of the wood.
+If acclimated wood flooring is delivered to a job site before the paint is dry, the wood flooring will absorb the paint’s moisture, thus increasing the moisture content of the wood.

 Wood Flooring Moisture Measurement Guidelines

-Solid strip wood flooring (less than 76 mm wide) that has been acclimated properly will not have more than a 4% moisture content difference between the flooring and the subfloor.
+Acclimated solid strip wood flooring (less than 76 mm wide) will not have more than a 4% moisture content difference between the flooring and the subfloor.
 For wider flooring (more than 76 mm wide) there should never be more than a 2% moisture content difference.
 Wider boards tend to have more movement issues than narrow boards.

-Conditions of our example below may vary because of your geographical location and the species of wood flooring you are using:
+The conditions listed below may vary because of geographical location and wood species:

-If the subfloor moisture measurement comes in at 7-10% (measuring with a properly calibrated wood moisture meter) and your hardwood measures in at 7-10%, it’s usually safe to assume the job site is ready for the wood and the wood is ready for the job site.
+If the subfloor moisture measurement comes in at 7-10% (measuring with a calibrated wood moisture meter) and your hardwood measures 7-10%, it’s usually safe to assume the job site is ready for the wood, and the wood is ready for the job site.

-If the job site is normalized to an in-use reading for your region and the subfloor and the wood flooring moisture (wood flooring less than 76 mm wide) is within 4 points of each other, the flooring is acclimated and ready for installation.
+Suppose the job site is normalized to an in-use reading for your region, and the subfloor and the wood flooring moisture content (for wood flooring less than 76 mm wide) are within 4% of each other.
+In that case, the flooring is acclimated and ready for installation.